DAMarkoff/PetProject_Service_Station/Readme.txt

 			salt
 			hash_password

-	make sure that all the required fields are filled in if email exists in the DB: 400 - note
+	if email exists in the DB: 400 - note
 	else:
 		add new user to the DB and return info from the DB with user_id